arpitakaushikdata/arpitakaushikdata.github.io/_posts/2016-3-22-Prudential-Insurance.md

 - A part of the output of the ‘predict()’ is a matrix, as displayed below

 ![Screen Shot 2016-05-23 at 8.12.18 PM.png](http://arpitakaushikdata.github.io/images/Screen Shot 2016-05-23 at 8.12.18 PM.png)

+The above screenshot displays the output of the 'predict' function.
+The digits highlighted in blue are the Level of Risks(which we want to predict).
+The values circled with green denotes probability, of record no. 3, for each level of risk.
+For each record, the level for which the probability is highest is the final Level of risk.
+For example, record no 3 has highest probability for risk level 6, therefore record no 3 has predicted Level of risk as 6.

 ### Conclusion
 - The ‘Response’ variable for Test data set was predicted successfully using the following 45 predictors variables(43 Categorical & 2 Continues):